Deng Zihui: Late career and conflict with Mao Zedong

-During the Central Committee Work Conference at Beidaihe (6 August 1962 - 24 August 1962) the agricultural questioned was placed first.
-After Mao Zedong's speech on a general leaders' meeting in the 6th of August, the themes of class struggle, criticism of the 'winds of individual farming' (单干风, danganfeng) and 'winds of darkness' (黑暗风, hei’anfang) dominated discussions in meetings held by regional groups.
+During the Central Committee Work Conference at Beidaihe (6 August 1962 – 24 August 1962) the agricultural questioned was placed first.
+After Mao Zedong's speech on a general leaders' meeting in 6 August, the themes of class struggle, criticism of the 'winds of individual farming' (单干风, danganfeng) and 'winds of darkness' (黑暗风, hei’anfang) dominated discussions in meetings held by regional groups.
 Mao used a central structure (中心小组, zhongxin xiaozu), comprising members of the politburo and a number of regional leaders, to centralize topics of discussion and channel the opinions expressed.
-Deng now felt that he was being directly targeted and, on the 10th of August, he tried to defend himself against attacks by Li Jingquan, Chen Boda and Ke Qingshi.
-He reminded to them that the 'responsibility system for contracting work and output' (包产责任制, baochan zerenzhi) had been ratified by the Communist Party as early as 1957.
+Deng now felt that he was being directly targeted and, on 10 August, he tried to defend himself against attacks by Li Jingquan, Chen Boda and Ke Qingshi.
+He reminded to them that the 'responsibility system for contracting work and output' (包产责任制, baochan zerenzhi) had been ratified by the CCP as early as 1957.
 This policy had been undermined after 1958, but its resumption would improve collective farming.
 Deng stated that the 'farming responsibility system' (责任田, zerentian) could not be considered a form of individual farming.
 However, on the following day, Mao defamed Deng, by describing him as an individual 'devoid of any intellectual predisposition in favour of the socialist revolution'.
 Later on, Mao's attacks took the form of comments that he implanted into speeches by other leaders.
 He also distributed an old document from the Rural Work Department in order to stigmatise Deng's change of position.
 Additionally, in one harsh handwritten note, Mao recalled some supposed 'serious and historic errors' committed by Deng at the beginning of the 1950s.
 Shortly after, the Rural Work Department which Deng was in charge of, was accused by Mao of 'having done nothing useful for the past ten years' and dissolved.